GrantBirki/errbot/README.md

 In the case of Slack, this can be done by mentioning your bot in any channel and you will be prompted to invite the bot right there.

+> Note, this particular repo does not use Slack.
+It is a Discord app!

 #### Discord

+> This bot has already been provisioned to Discord.
+It is included as a reference should the bot ever need to be rebuilt

 With Discord, things are a little different.
 You will need to first enable `SERVER MEMBERS INTENT` for your bot application.
 After that, you need to go into the Oauth2 page for your bot and select the `bot` scope.
 This will expand more options.
 You may go as crazy or as restrictive as you want with the chat permissions.
 That part is totally up to you.